Vegetarian, Vegan, and Whole Food Plant Based – What’s the Difference?

 I noticed that a lot of your recipes are also gluten free, why is that?

 Another great question!
 Robin here!
 My son, Chris, was diagnosed with Celiac Disease several years ago.
 Celiac disease is a serious autoimmune disease that can occur in genetically predisposed people.
 It affects people differently.
 It is triggered by consuming a protein called gluten, which is found in wheat, barley, and rye.
 When individuals with this disease eat foods containing gluten, their immune system responds by damaging the finger-like villi of the small intestine.
-Monkey and I do not have Celiac Disease, but we were both found to be gluten sensitive.
-It causes gas and bloating.
 When we first started our vegetarian/vegan/WFPB journey, it was with the mission to create healthy vegetarian gluten free recipes for Chris.
 Plus, Chris, Katie, and Charlotte are vegetarians and Chris is gluten free.
 When we went WFPB in 2017, we continued our gluten free approach to recipes.

 Well, then do I need to be gluten free too?